 - 4.1 The costs of administration as a whole for the Pension Fund are relatively small compared to the overall value for the Fund.
 The cost in 2017/18 was £827k, compared to £539k in 2016/17.
-This increase was the result of significant increases to the cost of the Fund's administration contract in year and the additional cost of carrying out a GMP reconciliation exercise.
+This increase was the result of significant increases to the cost of the Fund's administration contract in year due to backdated increased member numbers and the additional cost of carrying out a GMP reconciliation exercise.
 The implementation of the new Third Party Administration contract during 2018/19 should see this overall cost reduce. - 4.2 It is evident that having efficient administration is crucial to the effective management of the Pension Fund.
 The cost is made up of the cost of the third party administrators, including the administration of the pension payroll, and the internal costs of administering the Fund.
-This year the average cost of administering the Fund per member was £36.07 based on the current cost and membership at 31 March 2018, compared to £23.14 at 31 March 2017. - 4.2 Good administration is key to ensuring that the Fund is able to meet its pension commitments in a timely manner and will avoid additional charges to the Fund from late payments and fines.
+This year the average cost of administering the Fund per member was £36.07 based on the current cost and membership at 31 March 2018, compared to £23.14 at 31 March 2017.
+As set out above, this level of costs per head is expected to reduce again in the current financial year with the implementation of the new contract and as there should be no further backdated fees imposed.

+4.2 Good administration is key to ensuring that the Fund is able to meet its pension commitments in a timely manner and will avoid additional charges to the Fund from late payments and fines.
 The administration of the Pension Fund is closely monitored by officers of the Council to ensure efficient service delivery.